mdabdullajobayer/Laravel/README.md

   46. Laravel Nova (Admin Panel)
   47. Laravel Breeze (Starter Kit)
   48. Laravel Excel (Working with Excel files)
-  49. Laravel Debugbar (Debugging Toolbar)
+  49. Laravel Debug bar (Debugging Toolbar)
   50. Laravel Backup (Database Backup)

-Remember, learning Laravel is a journey, and it's essential to practice and build real-world projects to solidify your knowledge.
+**Remember, learning Laravel is a journey, and it's essential to practice and build real-world projects to solidify your knowledge.
 As you progress, you'll gain a deeper understanding of Laravel's capabilities and be able to develop robust and scalable web applications.
-Happy learning!
+Happy learning!**